numpy/numpy/doc/source/reference/c-api.array.rst

 .. c:var:: NPY_MAXARGS

-    The maximum number of arguments that can be used in arrays.
+    The maximum number of array arguments that can be used in functions.

 .. c:var:: NPY_VERSION